-Throughout his successful career Steve has received numerous awards including BPI Producer of the Year, Musicweek Top Singles Producer, and a SONY Radio Award.
+Throughout his successful career Steve has received numerous awards in addition to his Grammy Award, including BPI Producer of the Year, a Brit Award (presented to him by the legendary Sir George Martin), Musicweek Top Singles Producer, and a SONY Radio Award.
 He has a wealth of experience in the music industry and concise speaking style which is in high demand at events worldwide.

 Steve Levine Producer at Atrium blog